thi-ng/umbrella/README.md

 ```

 Note: The `yarn build` script alias will also generate TS type declaration
 files.
-However, this step is only needed if updating the public API of a
+This step is only needed if updating the public API of a
 package.
 If you're confident it's not needed, using the `build:esbuild` alias is
 sufficient and much faster.
 Also, TS declaration files can be manually rebuilt
 via `build:decl`...